songlarknet/lark/doc/talks/synchron2022.md

 The `lastn` node has some internal state for its counter, and it returns a stream of booleans.

+We'll use `lastn` to implement `signal_valid`, which checks if the signal is good.
-Here's a small part of the function's contract, with the implementation hidden:
+Here is a small part of the contract, with the implementation hidden:

 ```
 function delta_valid(input1: int, input2: int)